zhanghao0/mr-code-challenge/README.md

 ## Database
 ![ERD](./resources/ERD.png)

-## Scalability
+## Scalability (Horizontal)
-1. Horizontal scalability: the micro-service can scale horizontally, probably based on number range.
-UUID is used as primary keys in the database, so there is conflict among micro-services.
+1. The micro-service can scale horizontally, probably based on number range (i.e. each micro-service instance is responsible for a number range).
+UUID is used as primary keys in the database, so there is no conflict among micro-services.
-1. Vertical scalability: number management, service management and event management may be split into separate micro-services if traffic volume or data storage increases.
+1. Number management, service management and event management may be split into separate micro-services if traffic volume or data storage increases.
 In this case, reference keys and parent-child associations should be removed.

 ## Performance
 1. Scalability ensures manageable traffic volume and data storage on each server
 1. Pagination is used for number/event retrieval
-1. Indices are used for speeding up some quires (e.g. get events order by number id)
+1. Indices are used for speeding up some queries (e.g. get events order by number id)

 ## Race condition handling
 1. Unique constraint is added to ensure there is no multiple provisioning of the same number
-1. Version is added for detecting conflict updates (quarantine, release, subscribe and terminate)
+1. Version is added for detecting conflict updates on numbers (quarantine, release, subscribe and terminate)

 # Environment
 * IDE: Spring Tool Suite 3.9.2 RELEASE
-* OS: Windows 8
+* OS: Windows 8 / RHEL 7
 * DATABASE: H2 (In-memory)
+* Language: Java 8
-* Language and Framework: Java 8 and Spring Boot 2
+* Framework: Spring Boot, Hibernate, etc.
 * Build: Gradle

 # Provisioned Data